 Competitors may infringe our patents or misappropriate or otherwise violate our intellectual property rights.
 To counter infringement or unauthorized use, litigation may be necessary to enforce or defend our intellectual property rights, to protect our know-how and/or to determine the validity and scope of our own intellectual property rights.
-Intellectual property litigation can be expensive and time consuming.
-Many of our current and potential competitors have the ability to dedicate substantially greater resources to litigate intellectual property rights than we can.
+Intellectual property rights than we can.
 Accordingly, despite our efforts, we may not be able to prevent third parties from infringing or misappropriating our intellectual property.
 Litigation could result in substantial costs and diversion of management resources, which could harm our business and financial results.
 In addition, in an infringement proceeding, a court may decide that our patents are invalid or unenforceable, and may refuse to stop the other party from using the technology at issue, including on the grounds that our patents are invalid or unenforceable or do not cover the technology in question.
 An adverse result in any litigation proceeding could put one or more of our patents at risk of being invalidated, held unenforceable or interpreted narrowly.
 Furthermore, because of the substantial amount of discovery required in connection with intellectual property litigation, there is a risk that some of our confidential information could be compromised by disclosure during this type of litigation.